How much will it cost to move from Connecticut to Florida?

 Hiring Professional Movers

-Hiring professional movers makes the experience more a lot more enjoyable, but that convenience is expensive.
+Hiring Connecticut to Florida movers makes the experience more a lot more enjoyable, but that convenience is expensive.
 The more you have the crew do, the higher the rates will be.
-Below are the average rates for teams of two, three, and four crewmembers.
+Below are the average rates for teams of two, three, and four crew members.

 - $105 for two movers